 2. Shorten Your Sentences

-One of the best ways to avoid awkward writing is to take out every unnecessary word, phrase, and sentence.
+The next way to avoid awkward writing is to take out every unnecessary word, phrase, and sentence.
 As writers, we like to use words.
-But when we’re trying to explain something, less really is more.
+But when we're trying to explain something, less really is more.

 When we make up reasons and explanations to avoid doing hard things, we are creating obstacles in the way of our success.